ChaosDynamix/Arcadia/_includes/system/configuration/keyfile.md

-{% assign bootable_containers = template.encryption.containers | where: "is_bootable", true %}
+{% assign bootable_containers = scenario.encryption.containers | where: "is_bootable", true %}

-## Create the Keyfile{% if template.encryption.containers.size > 1 %}s{% endif %}
+## Setup the Keyfile{% if scenario.encryption.containers.size > 1 %}s{% endif %}

 {% if bootable_containers.size > 1 %}
 Replace `UUID` with the first 4 alphanumeric characters of the devices UUID so you can identify them properly.
-Example: `cryptsystem7b38.keyfile`.
+Example: `cryptlvm7b38.keyfile`.
 {% endif %}

 ### Create the keys directory